Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

                 1. The user selects a location on map and click on it.
                 2. The user click "create marker" button.
                 3. The user input the name, and the color of this marker.
 Then click create.
-                4. The marker display on the map.
+                4. The marker displays on the map.
             - **Failure scenario(s)**:
                 - 4a.
 Create Error: the marker does not show on the map
                     - 4a1.
-The system notifies the user.
-And then, user try to create again.
+The system notifies the user of failure to add marker.
+User is prompted to try again.

         2. **Upload Photos**:
             - **Description**: The user uploads photos from their local device to the system.
-Optional metadata (captions, tags) can be added to help categorize the photos.
             - **Primary actor(s)**: User
             - **Main success scenario**:
                 1. The user selects “Add Photo” within their account.
-                2. The user chooses one or more photos from their device.
+                2. The user chooses one photo from their device.
                 3. The user optionally enters descriptive tags or captions.
                 4. The user confirms and the system uploads the photos.
                 5. The system displays a success message and shows the newly uploaded photos in the user’s gallery.